 Polling Policy assignment is done via the Edit Node window.
 From the NMIS8 top menu bar navigate to System -> System Configuration -> NMIS Nodes (Devices).
 'Table Nodes' will render.
 Click the 'edit' link for a node.
 The node edit window will render.
 In the 'Advanced Options' section look for the 'Polling Policy' attribute.

 From the 'Polling Policy' drop down menu, the currently configured polling policies will be available for assignment.
 Once finished, click the 'Edit and Update Node' button at the bottom of the Edit Node window.

 Please note that a polling policy can be deleted only if no nodes are associated with it.

-This step is optional, if you need to show and see the verification that the activities are happening with higher or lower frequency.
+This is an optional step, use this if you need to show and see the verification that the activities are happening with higher or lower frequency.
 The easiest way is to zoom into one of the graphs for the node, then click on the "Stats" link in the quick access link bar: The column "step" should reflect your polling policy's frequency in seconds.
-For the default policy you'll see a step of 300 (seconds or 5 minutes).
+For the default policy, you'll see a step of 300 (seconds or 5 minutes).
 Please note that you will see the true "step" value only if you zoom into the graph.